awslabs/mountpoint-s3/doc/SEMANTICS.md

 Space allocation (`fallocate`, `posix_fallocate`) are not supported.

+Changing last access and modification times (`utime`) is supported only on files that are being written.

 #### Deletes

 File deletion (`unlink`) is planned but not yet supported (see [#78](https://github.com/awslabs/mountpoint-s3/issues/78)).